arez/arez/docusaurus/docs/zones.md

 depending on the way that they are used.
 As a result, developers must explicitly enable zones at compile time.
 This is activated by setting the `arez.enable_zones` configuration property to `true` in a `.gwt.xml` module.

-When zones are enabled, the [`Arez.context()`]({% api_url Arez context() %}) method will return the `ArezContext` of the current zone.
-When components defined by the `@ArezComponent` are created, they will invoke `Arez.context()` and the component will be bound to the current zone.
+When zones are enabled, the {@api_url: Arez.context()::ArezContext::context()} method will return the {@api_url: ArezContext} of the current zone.
+When components defined by the {@api_url: annotations.ArezComponent}
+are created, they will invoke {@api_url: Arez.context()::ArezContext::context()} and the component will be bound to the current zone.

-If a method annotated with `@Action`, `@Track` or `@Autorun` is invoked, the method will switch to the zone in which they were created if is different from the current zone.
+If a method annotated with {@api_url: annotations.Action}, {@api_url: annotations.Track} or
+{@api_url: annotations.Autorun} is invoked, the method will switch to the zone in which they were created if is different from the current zone.
 The previous zone and any transaction in the zone will be suspended and and resumed when the method completes.

 The current zone can be manipulated by directly interacting with the `Arez` class.
 A typical example of use is: